fleschutz/talk2windows/README.md

 -----
 1. Launch *Serenade*.
 2. Click into the circle to enable Listening mode (the circle moves when speaking into the mic).
 3. Speak the voice command **"*Windows, open calculator*"** into the mic, this executes the script `open-calculator.ps1` which launches the calculator application.
-More supported voice commands are described below.
+All supported voice commands are described below.

 👋 *"Windows, [greeting]."*